The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale and insights from TNG50: Introduction

-This paper aims to show that the $j_\star-M_\star$ relation can be characterized in small and low-mass galaxies at redshifts from $z=0.4$--1.4, opening up new parameter space thanks to the MUSE instrument and to our new 3D modelling approach.
+This paper is organized as follows.
 In section~\ref{section:methodo}, we present our methodology that is designed to be more accurate in the low-mass regime.
-In section~\ref{section:Illustris}, we validate our methodology on simulated galaxies taken from the TNG50 simulation \citep{NelsonD_19a,PillepichA_19a}.
-In section~\ref{section:UDF}, we apply our methodology on \Ntotal\ galaxies from the MUSE {\it Hubble} Ultra Deep Field (UDF) observations presented in \citet{BaconR_17a}.
-In section~\ref{section:tng50:comparison}, we compare our results to SFGs in TNG50.
+In section~\ref{section:Illustris}, we validate our methodology on 158 simulated galaxies taken from TNG50.
+In section~\ref{section:UDF}, we apply our methodology on \Ntotal\ galaxies in the MUSE UDF.
+In section~\ref{section:tng50:comparison}, we compare our results to $\sim5000$ SFGs in TNG50.
 We discuss the implication of our results in section~\ref{section:implications}.
 Finally, we present our conclusions in section~\ref{section:conclusions}.

-Throughout this paper, we use a `Planck 2015' cosmology \citep{Planck2015} with $\Omega_M=0.307$, $\Lambda=0.693$, $H_0=67$ km/s/Mpc, yielding 8.23 kpc/arcsec, and we consistently use `log' for the base-10 logarithm.
+Throughout this paper, we use a ``Planck 2015'' cosmology \citep{Planck2015} with $\Omega_M=0.307$, $\Lambda=0.693$, $H_0=67$ km/s/Mpc, yielding 8.23 kpc/arcsec, and we consistently use ``log'' for the base-10 logarithm.

-\section{Measuring Angular momentum}
+\section{Measuring angular momentum}